gordonfeliz/gordonfeliz/README.md

-- 👋 Hi, I’m @gordonfeliz and this  account is used to display my best coding projects
+- 👋 Hi, I’m @gordonfeliz, and this account is used to display my best coding projects
 - 👀 I’m interested in machine learning and, more generally, backend development
 - 🌱 I’m currently learning mobile app development
 - 📫 How to reach me - gordonfeliz99@gmail.com